nicolaei/master/docs/thesis/source/07_discussion.md

 In addition to the accuracy of the results, the time to complete a complete scan was also recorded in the tests.
-Smooth scan was the slowest of the three purposed strategies, but seeing that these scans are done from an access point that won't be moving, it shouldn't be a problem.
+Smooth scan was the slowest of the three purposed strategies, but seeing that these scans are done from an access point that will not be moving, it should not be a problem.

 There is an edge case for mobile hotspots, however.
 Since these access points are able to move, they need to keep the time to scan lower.
 In a previous study